-Artifactory comes with a built-in Derby database that can be reliably used to store data for production-level repositories (up to hundreds of gigabytes).
+Artifactory comes with a built-in Derby database that can be reliably used to store data for production-level repositories up to hundreds of gigabytes in size.

-Artifactory's storage layer supports pluggable storage implementations, allowing you to use the most supported and popular databases:
+However, Artifactory's storage layer supports pluggable storage implementations allowing you to change the default storage and use other popular databases.

-- Metadata in the database and binaries stored on the file system (default and recommended)
+- Metadata in the database and binaries stored on the file system (This is the default and recommended configuration).

 This principle applies regardless of which repository and path artifacts are deployed - you can deploy the same file to many different coordinates, and as long as identical content is found in the storage, it is reused.

 Changing the storage type does not automatically transfer your data to the new storage.
 Please follow the steps below to backup your data so that you can restore it after the change.

 Backup Your Current Installation